Local laws

 See our Business permits page for the list of permits required across each type of businesses.

-The Street furniture and A-frames Permit is for any business using an A-frame signboard, and all outdoor furniture including tables and chairs, umbrellas, wind barriers and planter boxes.
+The Outdoor Dining and Trading Permit is for any business using an A-frame signboard, and/or all outdoor furniture including tables and chairs, umbrellas, wind barriers and planter boxes.

 Obstruction permits

-• Operate a mobile crane or travel tower
+• Operating a mobile crane or travel tower

-• Occupy a parking bay in a restricted area.
+• Occupying a parking bay in a time-restricted area

 Animal permits

-Along with registering your dog or cat, you will need a Local Law Permit to own excess cats or dogs, or to own various other animals.
-Find out about an Excess Animals Permit or a Permit to own other animals on our Excess or other animals page.
+Along with registering your dog or cat, you will need to apply for a Local Law Permit to own excess cats or dogs.
+You may also need a permit to keep certain other types of animals, especially on smaller properties.
+To find out about the numbers of animals you can own, or to apply for a permit, visit our Excess or other animals page.

 Local Law No. 3